apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

 : Size in bytes.
 Binary content less than `minRecordLength` would be inlined i.e. the data store id is the data itself).

+maxCachedBinarySize
+: Default - 17408 (17 KB)
+: Size in bytes.
+Binaries with size less than or equal to this size would be stored in in memory cache

+cacheSizeInMB
+: Default - 16
+: Size in MB.
+In memory cache for storing small files whose size is less than `maxCachedBinarySize`.
+This helps in better performance when lots of small binaries are accessed frequently.

 #### Jackrabbit 2 - S3DataStore

 _PID `org.apache.jackrabbit.oak.plugins.blob.datastore.S3DataStore`_

+maxCachedBinarySize
+: Default - 17408 (17 KB)
+: Size in bytes.
+Binaries with size less than or equal to this size would be stored in in memory cache

+cacheSizeInMB
+: Default - 16
+: Size in MB.
+In memory cache for storing small files whose size is less than `maxCachedBinarySize`.
+This helps in better performance when lots of small binaries are accessed frequently.

 ### Configuration Steps for Apache Sling